fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

 <p style="text-align: justify;"><b>EC2 Pricing:</b> the price for it depends the instance (number, type), load balance, IP adreess, etc. You can use AWS Pricing Calculator to simulate to cost.</p>
 <ul>
   <li><b>On-Demand:</b> short workload, predictable pricing, billing per second/hour, pay for what you use, no long-term commitment, highest cost, no discount.
 Best use to <b>short-term and un-interrupted worloads</b>.</li>
   <li><b>Reservations (1-3 years):</b> predicted workload.
 Various services like Ec2, DynamoDB, ElastiCache, RDS and RedShift.
 Pay up Front.
+The remaining term of the reserved instances can be sold on Marketplace
     <ul>
       <li><b>Reserved instances (RI)</b>: long workloads; has a big discount and has as scope Regional or Zonal.
 Indicated for steady-state usage application.
 It cannot be interrupted <a href="https://aws.amazon.com/ec2/pricing/reserved-instances/">(up to 72% off the on-demand price)</a></li>
       <li><a href="https://docs.aws.amazon.com/whitepapers/latest/cost-optimization-reservation-models/standard-vs.-convertible-offering-classes.html"><b>Convertible Reserved Instances</b></a>: long workload with flexible instances; gives a big discount.
 This model change the attributes of the RI as long as the exchange results in the creation of RIs of equal or greater value (up to 54% off the on-demand price)</li>
     </ul>
   </li>
-  <li><b>EC2 <a href="https://aws.amazon.com/savingsplans/pricing/">Savings Plain</a></b>: reduce compute cost based on long term (1-3y).
+  <li><b>EC2 <a href="https://aws.amazon.com/savingsplans/pricing/">Savings Plan</a></b>: reduce compute cost based on long term (1-3y).
 Locked to a specific instance family and region.
 Lot of flexibility (EC2, Fargate, Lambda).
 No Upfront or Partial Upfront or All Upfront Payments</li>
   <li><b>Spot Instance:</b> High discount (up to 90%).
 It is the most cost-efficient instances in AWS.
 Urgent Capacity; Flexible; Cost Sensitive.
 Use for app with flexible start and end times; app with low compute prices (Image rendering, Genomic sequence).
 Not use if need a guarantee of time.</li>
   <li><a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-hosts-overview.html"><b>Dedicated host</b></a> (single customer, your VPC): physical server with EC2 instance dedicated, can use your own licenses.
 It can be purchasing <b>On-Demand</b> or <b>Reserved</b>.
 It is the most expensive.</li>
   <li><b>Dedicated Instance</b>: single customer, isolated hardware dedicated to your application, but this hardware can be shared with other instances in the same account.
 Compliance, Licensing, on-Demand, Reserved.</li>